adutra/goalesce/README.md

     1: *int 1

 This strategy is fine for slices of scalars and pointers thereof, but it is not recommended for slices of complex types as the elements may not be fully comparable.
+Also, it is not suitable for slices of double pointers.

 The resulting slice's element order is deterministic: each element appears in the order it was first encountered when iterating over the two slices.